About the Host School

-Our exam results for most students are strong and nearly all students possess a good level of English at the time of entering the centre, ranging from pre-intermediate to intermediate level.
-Students in the JLHS centre can access all the facilities on campus.
-These resources include the library, study rooms, computer labs, chemistry and physics labs, art rooms, studios, lecture rooms and sports gym.
+Our exam results for most students are strong and nearly all students possess a good level of English at the time of entering the centre.
+Students in the JLHS centre can access all the facilities on campus and these resources include the library, study rooms, computer labs, chemistry and physics labs, art rooms, studios, lecture rooms and sports gym.

 Nanjing is the capital of Jiangsu Province.
 It is a modern city, but has a history that spans about 5,000 years.
 It was the capital city of China during the Ming dynasty, and for a brief time before the establishment of the People's Republic of China in 1949.
 It is also a multicultural city with a population from many other areas in China and the rest of the world.
 Expatriate teachers from different cultures and religious backgrounds can certainly find a lifestyle that suits them in Nanjing.

 Attractions include some fascinating museums, beautiful gardens and historical sites, including some of the original Ming city walls and city gates, palaces and temples.

 All our teachers are well supported by our CLO, CC and Dipont before and after they arrive in China.

 For further information on Nanjing, please see:

 Teacher Case Study